Saturday, November 17, 2012

 Claim : Speciesist practices must be eliminated

 Our society is for equality and against discriminations.
-Sexism and racism are considered nowadays as arbitrary and wrong, because no matter from wich « race » or gender we are, we have interests that have to be protected and we all want to avoid violence and the law of the strongest.
+Sexism and racism are considered nowadays as arbitrary and wrong, because no matter from which « race » or gender we are, we have interests that have to be protected and we all want to avoid violence and the law of the strongest.
 And humans are not the only ones to have interests or wanting to avoid violence or the law of the strongest, it is also the case for the animals.
-Many authors who have analysed our relation to other animals have found that it is based on speciesism, this concept can be understood by analogy with racism and sexism, and represents the ideology that considers that the lives and interests of animals can be overlooked simply because they belong to another species.
+Many authors who have analyzed our relation to other animals have found that it is based on speciesism, this concept can be understood by analogy with racism and sexism, and represents the ideology that considers that the lives and interests of animals can be overlooked simply because they belong to another species.
 These authors conclude that speciesism is an irrational and unfair discrimination since both humans and other animals feel emotions and concerning our capacity to feel suffering we are equal.
-This means that considering animals as a simple ressource is speciesist and wrong.
+This means that considering animals as a simple resource is speciesist and wrong.
 Justice requires that we respect the lives and interests of the animals by eliminating all practices that violate their interests simply because they are from another species.

 Known principle: Violence is wrong